ep2p/eleuth-ideas/README.md

 Now, back to the first scenario where B sent message which passed another ring (ring-1).
 Since every member of ring-2 know how to reach to A, its safe that ring-2 creates a cache that says:
 - A is available in ring-2
-- ring-2 is available in through nodes 5 and 7
+- ring-2 is available through nodes 5 and 7

 This also means that this cache is `one-to-many`.
 In other words, each node can have list of other nodes as routes.